DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data----deprecated-DOM-change/README.md

 It will then open your default web browser to this URL.

-When the notebook opens in your browser, you will see the Notebook Dashboard, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
-The notebook can then be chosen by navigating in the Notebook Dashboard.
+<p align="justify">When the notebook opens in your browser, you will see the Notebook Dashboard, which will show a list of the notebooks, files, and subdirectories in the directory where the notebook server was started.
+The notebook can then be chosen by navigating in the Notebook Dashboard.</p>

-For more information on how to run a specific jupyter notebook, you can go to the <a href="https://jupyter.readthedocs.io/en/latest/running.html#running">following link</a>.
+<p align="justify">For more information on how to run a specific jupyter notebook, you can go to the <a href="https://jupyter.readthedocs.io/en/latest/running.html#running">following link</a>.</p>

-Another way to access the notebook is to look into its html version.
-To visualize the html page, we can use the https://htmlpreview.github.io/ webpage which allows to see html pages from GitHub.
+<p align="justify">Another way to access the notebook is to look into its html version.
+To visualize the html page, we can use the https://htmlpreview.github.io/ webpage which allows to see html pages from GitHub.</p>

-The <a href="https://htmlpreview.github.io/?https://github.com/DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data/blob/master/Get_coin_data.html">HMTL preview of the notebook</a> can then be directly accessed.
+<p align="justify">The <a href="https://htmlpreview.github.io/?https://github.com/DavidCico/Web-scraping-with-Beautiful-Soup-an-example-on-cryptocurrency-data/blob/master/Get_coin_data.html">HMTL preview of the notebook</a> can then be directly accessed.</p>

 ## Contributing